jordyn-kwantum/Virtual-Tutor/reactDemo/Testing.md

         - Without information given to teacher might lead to confusion that model is not working
         - Give more information to users to increase model transparancy.
 6. DB Growth.
 Time between adding new questions to deployed DB and everything being updated so that the system works.
-    - *How to test*: Generate questions, upload and look at azure dashboard.
+    - *How to test*: Generate questions, upload and look at Azure dashboard.

 ### Language Detection
 1. Incorrect Detection of Language
     - Mostly possible when the snippets of the text are too small, or if sentences are near identical in two different languages
         - Finnish is pretty different than most languages.
         - ? if detect language in article or respones, set static global variable?
 Translate from then on?

 ### Translation
 1. Translation Errors
     - Translation errors could be due to a few different reasons